Reconstructing Multi-Scale Physical Fields from Extremely Sparse Measurements with an Autoencoder-Diffusion Cascade

-Compressed sensing has been widely applied to address this challenge.
-It relies on the assumption that signals are sparse in a specific transform domain, and reconstructs full-field data from undersampled observations by solving optimization problems \cite{candes2006robust}.
+Existing methods for sparse field reconstruction can be broadly understood according to how they handle this posterior ambiguity.
+One class of methods suppresses or collapses the ambiguity into a single deterministic solution.
+Compressed sensing belongs to this category: it reconstructs full-field data from undersampled observations by assuming that the target signal is sparse in a prescribed transform domain and solving an optimization problem under this strong prior \cite{candes2006robust}.
 To enhance reconstruction performance, compressed sensing variants combined with deep learning have been proposed, aiming to automatically learn effective sparse representations and reconstruction mappings in a data-driven manner \cite{sun2017intelligent,shi2019image,ni2020deep,xu2022sparse}.
-While these methods have achieved certain theoretical and experimental progress, several limitations remain.
-Classic compressed sensing heavily depends on the sparsity prior, leading to performance degradation when dealing with non-sparse structures.
-Deep learning-based variants, although more flexible, are still often restricted to single-scale, fixed-domain reconstruction and struggle to capture multi-scale information.
+While these methods have achieved useful progress, their effectiveness still relies on restricting the solution space through strong priors or deterministic mappings, and they often struggle when the underlying physical fields are non-sparse, strongly multi-scale, or outside the assumed reconstruction setting.